 Ginataang Bilo-Bilo

-A warm Filipino coconut-milk dessert soup studded with chewy glutinous rice balls (bilo-bilo), sweet potato and taro cubes, saba banana, jackfruit strips, and tapioca pearls.
-Sweet, creamy, and comforting, it is a favorite merienda especially on cool or rainy afternoons.
+A warm Filipino coconut-milk dessert soup with chewy glutinous rice balls (bilo-bilo), sweet potato and taro cubes, saba banana, jackfruit strips, and tapioca pearls.
+Sweet and creamy, it is a favorite merienda especially on cool or rainy afternoons.

 A type of ginataan (anything cooked in coconut milk); bilo-bilo refers to its hand-rolled glutinous rice balls, eaten as a Filipino merienda or dessert.